hack3rs.ca network-security

 3. Turning Scan Output into Defender Action

-Track deltas: new ports, changed service banners, previously unseen hosts, and unexpected management interfaces.
-Delta review is often more actionable than reading full raw scan output every time.
+Focus on deltas: new open ports, changed service banners, previously unseen hosts, unexpected management interfaces.
+Reviewing what changed between scan runs surfaces drift and misconfiguration faster than reading raw full-scan output every time.

 Normal Behavior